JavaScript Loop & Switch

 }

-• Initialization: It kicks things off by setting up, usually initializing a counter variable.
-This part happens once at the beginning of the loop.
+• Initialization: It kicks things off by setting up a variable, usually a counter.
+This runs only once at the beginning.

-• Condition: On each run through the loop, this condition gets checked.
-If it's true, the code block inside the loop runs.
+• Condition: This is checked before each iteration.
+If true, the loop continues.
 If false, the loop stops.

 javascript